cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::

 Once the preupgrade process completes, the results will be contained in the file `/var/log/leapp/leapp-report.txt`.

 It's advised to review the report and consider how the changes will affect your system.

 Should any packages or package repositories that are unknown to Leapp be detected, they will also be listed in the report.
 Consider how leaving the listed items unupgraded will affect the stability of your system.

-If the packages listed as unknown in the report are critical for your system, consider adding the associated repositories to Leapp's database, as described (here)[https://github.com/AlmaLinux/leapp-repository/tree/almalinux#third-party-integration].
+If the packages listed as unknown in the report are critical for your system, proceeding with the upgrade is **extremely likely** to damage its functionality, up to making the machine unaccessible.

+If you'd like to perform an upgrade on a system with unknown packages/repositories reported, and you're confident about all the potential risks, consider first adding the unknown repositories to Leapp's database, as described [here](https://github.com/AlmaLinux/leapp-repository/tree/almalinux#third-party-integration).

 ##### Common upgrade inhibitors